 Event driven concurrent framework for Python

 Event driven concurrent framework for python.
+Tested in Windows and Linux, it requires python 2.6, 2.7, 3.2 or pypy.
 With pulsar you can write asynchronous servers performing one or several activities in different threads and/or processes.

-An example of a web server written with pulsar which responds with “Hello World!” for every request:
+An example of a web server written with pulsar application framework which responds with “Hello World!” for every request:

-Pulsar uses the multiprocessing module from the standard python library and it can be configured to run in multi-processing mode, multi-threading mode or a combination of the two.
+Pulsar uses the multiprocessing module from the standard python library and it can be configured to run in multi-processing or multi-threading mode.

 pip install pulsar

-Pulsar design allows for a host of different asynchronous applications to be implemented in an elegant and efficient way.
-Out of the box it is shipped with the the following:
+Pulsar design allows for a host of different applications to be implemented in an elegant and efficient way.
+Out of the box it is shipped with the the following

-Check out the examples directory for various working applications.
+Check out the examples directory for various working applications created using pulsar alone.
 It includes:

 - The dining philosophers problem.